<

 Jaguars

 What is wrong with the Jaguars' defense?
 The unit played much better than it did last week in a blowout loss in Buffalo, but it didn't have enough against the Texans with many injured key players.
-Though nickelback Darnell Savage Jr. (quad) should return this week, the status of LB Devin Lloyd (knee) and DE Josh Hines-Allen (who suffered a concussion during the game) is uncertain.
+Though nickelback Darnell Savage (quad) should return this week, the statuses of LB Devin Lloyd (knee) and DE Josh Hines-Allen (concussion) are uncertain.
 Corner Tyson Campbell (hamstring) and LB Foyesade Oluokun (foot) are still on IR.
 It's a tough hand for defensive coordinator Ryan Nielsen to deal with as Jacksonville tries to save its season.

 Most surprising performance: Trevor Lawrence missed some throws -- notably deep shots to Christian Kirk and Brian Thomas Jr. that could have been TDs -- but this was the best he's looked all season.
 He looked confident and poised, which he hasn't since the first half of the season opener.
 He didn't light it up -- 17-of-31 for 178 yards -- but his two TD passes equaled his total through the first three games. -- Mike DiRocco